axe-me/vite-plugin-node/README.md

 - All the perks from Vite plus:
 - Node server HMR! (hot module replacement)
-- Support Express, Fastify, Koa and Nest out of box
+- Support Express, Fastify, Koa and Nest out of the box
 - Support Custom Request Adapter
 - You can choose to use `esbuild` or `swc` to compile your typescript files